-Research focus of the Legler group
+Research focus of the Legler lab

 The immune system reacts as the body's own defense system against invading pathogens, harmful foreign substances (toxins) and abnormal cancer cells.
 It consists of specialized organs, various white blood cell types and messenger substances that are used for signal transmission or chemical communication.
 These include, for example, chemokines, a group of small signaling proteins that act as cell attractants and allow for the targeted migration of immune cells.